nautobot/nautobot/nautobot/docs/models/extras/secret.md

 However, any number of Nautobot features (including, but not limited to, device access via NAPALM, Git repository access, custom Jobs, and various plugins seeking to integrate with third-party systems) do need the ability to retrieve and make use of such secrets.
 Towards that end, Nautobot provides a `Secret` database model.
 This model does **not** store the secret value itself, but instead defines **how** Nautobot can retrieve the secret value as and when it is needed.
 By using this model as an abstraction of the underlying secrets storage implementation, this makes it possible for any Nautobot feature to make use of secret values without needing to know or care where or how the secret is actually stored.

+Secrets can be grouped and assigned a specific purpose as members of a [secrets group](./secretsgroup.md), which can then be attached to a Git repository, device, or other data model as needed for a given purpose.

 ## Secrets Providers

 Each Secret is associated with a secrets provider (not to be confused with a circuit provider), which provides the functionality needed to retrieve a specific value from a particular source of secrets.
 Each secrets provider also defines the set of parameters that a given Secret must specify in order to retrieve a secret value from this provider.
 Nautobot includes the following built-in secrets providers: